Temporary Exhibitions, Hood Downtown

 More recently, she has created sculptures that replicate the worlds of each series.
 These are not the exact models used to make the photographs (those were open sets that lent themselves to the frontality of photography).
 These are fresh constructions that evoke the same wonder as the photographs but in a three-dimensional realm.
 Together, her photographs and sculptures present a world where science and mystery coexist, where the ordinary and extraordinary are equally revelatory.

-Curated by John R. Stomberg Ph.D / Laetitia Soulier
+John R. Stomberg Ph.D / Laetitia Soulier

 Visit Laetitia Soulier's website to learn more about her and her work.